EllePancake/Multitask-Age-and-Gender-Prediction-Model/README.md

 This project aims to develop a **multitask deep learning model** that can accurately predict **age** and **gender** from facial images.
 The model uses a modified version of ResNet-18 to perform both tasks simultaneously.
 Multiple versions of the model were created with different preprocessing techniques, learning rates, and class rebalancing methods to understand their impact on performance and biases.

-## **Project Structure**

-- `data/`: Contains the train, validation, and test datasets.
-- `models/`: Directory for storing model checkpoints and saved versions.
-- `notebooks/`: Jupyter notebooks used for Exploratory Data Analysis (EDA) and result visualization.
-- `src/`: Python scripts for model training, evaluation, and data loading.
-- `README.md`: Project documentation.

 ## **Data Description**

 The dataset consists of images of human faces annotated with **age** and **gender** labels.
 The dataset is divided into three subsets: